 Yellow group — STARTING WITH NEWSPAPER NAMES

-the study of coats of arms and other symbols
+the study of coats of arms and family crests, referencing the Herald newspaper

 Blue group — CLAIRVOYANT

-relating to the ability to communicate through thought
+relating to the supposed ability to communicate through thought alone

 Word definitions